DevExpress-Live/devextreme-react-template-theme-demo/README.md

 In this repo, authentication is disabled.
 To add authentication functionality watch the December 13, 2023 live stream [here](https://www.youtube.com/watch?v=2epO6jGLTAE&ab_channel=DevExpress).

+To log in, any combination of email and password will work.

 # Getting Started